cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-29-how-to-write-a-good-paper-rebuttal.md

 ---
 layout: post
-title: How To Write a Good Paper Rebuttal?
+title: How to Write a Good Paper Rebuttal?
 subtitle: A practical guide
 tags: research
 description: My conference paper was rejected.
 Is it worth writing a rebuttal?
 This post answers this question and presents practical guidelines to write an excellent rebuttal.